Research & Strategy for the Social Economy

 The Financial Forest

-Analysis of 100+ organizations reveals seven financial archetypes, proving that sustainability follows different rules for different business models.
+Analysis of 1,200+ organizations across ten U.S. markets reveals seven financial archetypes, proving that sustainability follows different rules for different business models.

 What The Data Reveals